-- 6.2 It is not clear from the submitted plans and evidence base that the spatial distribution has had regard to climate change, indeed we have already noted in our answer to question 6, that public transport accessibility has not been given any elevated status in the selection of Green Belt sites. - 6.3 Indeed, it is illuminating that the Climate Change Background Paper (October 2002) (SD028) does not assess Spatial Strategy Policy SPA02 and site distribution in its review of climate change impacts on individual policies. - 6.4 One obvious area that seems to have been overlooked and would have a significant impact on emissions would be to maximise development around public transport hubs such as bus stops and train stations, as confirmed by NPPF paragraph 102. - 6.5 In short, the existing public transport network running through any authority area should be one of the principal, early considerations in plan making and represent a key sustainability criteria in determining where new development should be targeted so as to ensure any Local Plan embodies the principles of sustainable development, as reinforced in para 103 of the NPPF. - 6.6 It would therefore be reasonable to assume that the location of development in sustainable locations adjacent to public transport facilities, goes as far as influencing public health, which we would argue is not only a critical planning policy issue but also a legal and public health and well-being requirement which cannot be ignored. - 6.7 The Accessibility Statement at Appendix 3 of our Regulation 19 Representations confirmed that the Burrows Lane does have bus stops adjacent to the site (within 400m) offering high frequency services directly to nearby towns and stations, and this compares favourably with the other allocated and safeguarded sites. - 6.8 In terms of access to a station Eccleston Park is approximately 2.8km walk away, but does have direct pedestrian access, and actually compares favourably with several of the other allocations.
-Indeed, there are 3 chosen sites (allocations 2HA and 8HA, and safeguarded site 8HS at Windle) that are further from a station (with the at Windle site 3.7km away from St Helens Central), suggesting that the Burrows Lane site should be considered for allocation on climate change grounds.
+- 6.2 It is not clear from the submitted plans and evidence base that the spatial distribution has had regard to climate change, indeed we have already noted in our answer to question 6, that public transport accessibility has not been given any elevated status in the selection of Green Belt sites. - 6.3 Indeed, it is illuminating that the Climate Change Background Paper (October 2002) (SD028) does not assess Spatial Strategy Policy SPA02 and site distribution in its review of climate change impacts on individual policies. - One obvious area that seems to have been overlooked and would have a significant impact on emissions would be to maximise development around public transport hubs such as bus stops and train stations, as confirmed by NPPF paragraph 102. - 6.5 In short, the existing public transport network running through any authority area should be one of the principal, early considerations in plan making and represent a key sustainability criteria in determining where new development should be targeted so as to ensure any Local Plan embodies the principles of sustainable development, as reinforced in para 103 of the NPPF. - 6.6 It would therefore be reasonable to assume that the location of development in sustainable locations adjacent to public transport facilities, goes as far as influencing public health, which we would argue is not only a critical planning policy issue but also a legal and public health and well-being requirement which cannot be ignored. - 6.7 The plan and table overleaf at Figures 6.3 show the locations of the chosen sites in relation to the 12 existing Train Stations in the Borough, with associated walking distances to assess accessibility.